brookshelley/brookshelley/content/books.md

 ## 2021 {#2021}

+**The Spy Who Came in From the Cold** — John Le Carré

+I've seen a number of tv and film adaptations of Le Carré's work, but this is the first novel I've read of his.
+I get why he's so well-regarded.
+This was a wild story of spies and double-crosses, with everyone on the spectrum between terrible and ghoulish.
+A delightful spy novel.

 **The Space Between Worlds** — Micaiah Johnson

 A rad take on the many worlds theory, complete with a bit of Mad Max desert action, and queer characters.
 I really enjoyed this book, but a word of warning, it includes a bit of assault.